aleen42/PersonalWiki/projectManagement/integration/integration.md

 > answer: <strong>*It is always a percentage.*</strong>

-- A project's internal rate of return can be determined by finding what discount rate results in an NPV of _____ for the project.
+- A project's internal rate of return can be determined by finding what discount rate results in an NPV of _____ for the project?
     - zero
     - a hundred percent
     - one